top of page

 The collision occurred when another driver turned left across oncoming traffic, cutting off the motorcyclist’s right of way.
 The impact threw the rider to the ground and crushed their ankle between the vehicles.
 The motorcycle was destroyed.

-The facts left little doubt about the fault.
+The facts left little doubt about the cause of the fault.
 The legal issue was not who caused the crash, but how much the injury had cost in both physical and economic terms.

 Motorcycle accident lawyer, Apis Law, will pursue damages for victims injured in accidents in New Hampshire.